-57 See BEAD NOFO, p.
+&lt;sup>86 See BEAD NOFO, p.
 90-92.

-Regarding record retention requirements, the Puerto Rico Broadband Program will prescribe that subgrantees retain financial records, supporting documents, and any other records pertinent to the grant agreement for a period of five years from the submission date of the final expenditure report or payment of final invoice.
-Extensions to this period may be granted in the event of litigation, claims, or audits beginning prior to end of the five-year period.
+Regarding record retention requirements, the Puerto Rico Broadband Program will prescribe that subgrantees retain financial records, supporting documents, and any other records pertinent to the grant agreement for a period of five (5) years from the submission date of the final expenditure report or payment of final invoice.
+Extensions to this period may be granted in the event of litigation, claims, or audits beginning prior to the end of the five-year period.